Connect With Us

-Currently the Africa Program is investigating these issues under the banner of the Southern Voices Network, funded by the Carnegie Corporation of New York.
+Currently the Africa Program is investigating these issues under the banner of the Southern Voices Network for Peacebuilding, funded by the Carnegie Corporation of New York.

 iii.
 Trade, investment, and sustainable development: Between 2001 and 2010, African countries accounted for 6 of the 10 fastest growing economies in the world.
 At the same time, more and more international partners demonstrated growing economic interest in Africa, and foreign direct investment in Africa enjoyed a decade of growth to reach $87 billion by 2014.
 Yet, as evidenced in part by their performance on the Millennium Development Goals targets, many African countries struggled to translate this economic growth into broad-based development and human security for the vast majority of their citizens.
 The Africa Program interrogates Africa’s economic growth, challenges, and transformation and how African countries can more effectively tie resource endowment, economic growth, and international trade and investment to impactful delivery on the Sustainable Development Goals and human security in Africa.